 The correct term for this is canned shooting and not canned hunting, because there's absolutely no factor of hunting involved in the practice.
 I've never been known to duck issues or lack the courage of my convictions and this article will consequently tell the cold hard facts as I see them.

 Unfortunately, it cannot be denied that canned shooting exists in southern Africa.
 Therefore this site would not be complete without my addressing the situation so that our visitors know how to tell a canned shoot from a genuine hunt and before I start, I'd like to make my personal opinion of this appalling practice completely clear.

-I believe canned shooting to be the greatest threat to the long term future of the African hunting industry at the present time and that this totally unethical practice has no place in true hunting, and that those who are involved in it or knowingly take part in it need to be put out of business as soon as possible and shortly thereafter, to be tied to a tree for leopard bait.
+I believe canned shooting to be the greatest threat to the long term future of the African hunting industry at the present time and that this totally unethical practice has no place in true hunting, and that those who are involved in it or knowingly take part in it need to be put out of business as soon as possible.
 It should be noted that the canned shooting problem is most prevalent but not entirely restricted to South Africa and the species most affected, but not entirely restricted to, are the big cats, especially lions.